 This charming town offers wonderful, unique tax-free shopping, antiquing, historic architecture, and stunning covered bridge.
 Explore craft breweries, cafes and eateries, and hiking and biking trails.
-Named to the Top 10 list of Best Small Towns in America and in 2003 was named (one of only five) Great American Main Street communities.
+Named to the Top 10 Best Small Towns in America and 6th Small Town Downtown in America.
 (Download the PDF)

 The Northeast Kingdom Chamber of Commerce can share highlights of the area which include the Fairbanks Natural Science Museum, the famous Athenaeum/Gallery, Stephen Huneck Gallery & world renown Dog Chapel, a terrific Artisans Guild, historic architecture and some very interesting shops.
 The Northeast Kingdom Travel & Tourism Association is also a valuable resource for exploring the area.
 (Download PDF)

 You won’t be hungry on this Northeast Kingdom tasty journey.
 As you travel through the beautiful rolling hills and farmlands of the Northeast Kingdom and surrounding counties, stop and taste the free samples at the Goodrich Maple Farm, Cabot Cheese, Ben & Jerry’s, and Cold Hollow Cider Mill.
 Enjoy antiquing, crafters, and so much more.
 (Download PDF)

 A glorious journey through the kingdom featuring scenic areas such as Burke Mountain, Island Pond, the grand Lake Willoughby, Crystal Lake and Brighton State Park.
 Check out the Burke & Bailey General Store.
 Stretch your legs a bit & rent a bike at the sport shop or hike a trail.
 Rent a canoe or kayak.
 Bring your camera and watch out for moose!

 New England’s most scenic 100 miles!
 You will see it all on this trip – The Kancamangus Scenic Byway, Crawford Notch, Franconia Notch State Park, Mount Washington, Bretton Woods and North Conway.